ApprenticeAI/frapy/docs/topics/spiders.rst

    a file using :ref:`topics-feed-exports`.

-Even though this cycle applies (more or less) to any kind of spider, there are different kinds of default spiders bundled into Scrapy for different purposes.
+Even though this cycle applies (more or less) to any kind of spider, there are different kinds of default spiders bundled into Frapy for different purposes.
 We will talk about those types here.

 .. _topics-spiders-ref: